Dhanashreemullaithasan/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--04-Distance measurement using Ultrasonic sensor
+# EX.NO:4 Distance measurement using Ultrasonic sensor

 ## AIM:
 To measure the distance for the given obstacle using ultrasonic sensor(HC - SR04).